aaronbloomfield/nws/hws/dnsspoof/index.md

 You can also view these four lines via the command `grep -A 3 ^example.com /var/cache/bind/named_dump.db` (note the carat (`^`) before "example.com" -- this ensures that "example.com" is at the very start of the line).
 The `-A 3` also shows the three lines *after* the found item.

 To test this, flush the cache, then run `dns_poison.py`.
-Make a request from *outer1* for example.com.
+Make a request from *inner* for example.com.
 If your dns_poison.py program works correctly, you should get these results:

 ```
-root@gateway:/# rndc dumpdb -cache
+root@inner:/# rndc dumpdb -cache
-root@gateway:/# grep -A 3 ^example.com /var/cache/bind/named_dump.db
+root@inner:/# grep -A 3 ^example.com /var/cache/bind/named_dump.db
 example.com.
 172714   NS a.iana-servers.net.
          172714   NS b.iana-servers.net.
 ; authanswer
-         259114   A  192.168.100.103
+         259114   A  192.168.100.101
-root@gateway:/#
+root@inner:/#
 ```

 Now the incorrect IP address is in the DNS cache of *gateway*.
-To show this, stop your dns_poison.py program, and run `nslookup example.com` from *outer1* -- unlike the previous section, you should still get the IP address of *outer3* (192.168.100.103).
+To show this, stop your dns_poison.py program, and run `nslookup example.com` from *gateway*, and you should get the IP address for *outer1* (192.168.100.101).

 #### Hints